People

 I have further research interests in LGBTIQ+ displacement from both theoretical and empirical perspectives, queer articulations of peacebuilding and resistance, as well as the role of aesthetics and art in contentious politics.

-I am the co-editor of the volume Queer Conflict Research (Bristol University Press, 2024) and co-author of the forthcoming monograph Toward a Queer Theory of Refuge (University of California Press).
+I am the co-editor of the volume Queer Conflict Research (Bristol University Press, 2024) and co-author of the forthcoming monograph The Way Out: Justice in the Queer Search for Refuge (University of California Press).
 I have served as a guest editor for special issues on 'Queer Peacebuilding' for the Revista de Estudios Sociales and 'LGBTIQ+ People in Situations of Forced Displacement' for the Journal of Refugee Studies.

 Person sat at a desk with a pen and books